jorgebastida/gordon/docs/lambdas.rst

 required steps to put some changes live.
 Gordon tries to make the entire process as smooth as possible.

-In gordon, Lambdas are resources that you'll group and define within :doc:`apps`.
+In gordon, Lambdas are resources that you'll group and define within apps.
 The idea is to keep Lambdas with the same business domain close to each other in the same app.

 .. image:: _static/structure/lambdas.png